lcsirmaz/inner/README.md

 The program uses a patched version of 'glpk', the GNU Linear Program Kit.
 First, glpk should be compiled after the patch has been applied (Version 4.57 only). `<GLPK>` is the main directory of the glpk distribution, and `<NAME>` is the complied program's name.
-To compile it using static version of the patched glpk, use the command
+To compile it using the static version of the patched glpk, use the command

     gcc -O3 -W -I <GLPK>/src -o <NAME> -DPROG=<NAME> *.c <GLPK>/src/.libs/libglpk.a -lm